-Our Practice Manager Kathryn Munroe will be pleased to deal with any complaint.
+Our Practice Manager Kathryn Munro will be pleased to deal with any complaint.
 He will explain the procedure to you and make sure that your concerns are dealt with promptly.

 You can make your complaint:

-In Person - ask to speak to Kathryn Munroe
+In Person - ask to speak to Kathryn Munro

 What we shall do